screen and stage actor, producer and writer

 Cori worked as a stage actor throughout Maryland and DC after receiving her undergrad, but soon grew a love for television and film production.
 She booked several independent film, web series and commercial roles before studying on-camera technique at McKinnon Acting Studios.
 She now enjoys performing both on the screen and stage.

-When Cori isn’t acting, she can be found in the classroom as an arts integration educator, using the arts to encourage students to learn core curriculum and empower them to excel in the classroom and throughout their daily lives.
+When Cori isn’t acting or producing, she can be found in the classroom as an arts integration educator, using the arts to encourage students to learn core curriculum and empower them to excel in the classroom and throughout their daily lives.

 Manager: Denise Roman Dixon